TrustedFirmware-M/trusted-firmware-m/docs/design_docs/dual-cpu/hybrid_platform_solution.rst

 already supported in TF-M.
 A Hybrid Platform solution requires applications to run from both local and remote clients.
-This inevitably brings some scheduling trade-off and limitations on the table.
+This inevitably brings some scheduling trade-offs and limitations on the table.

 The implementation provided and explained in this section aims to give a reference implementation for some use-cases where different systems need to